 A popular dish in Costa Rica is Gallo Pinto which is rice with beans.
 This can be served for all meals of the day (including breakfast) and comes with various sides, my favourite was fried plantain.

 There are lots of tourists visiting Costa Rica for the beautiful scenery and amazing wildlife encounters.
 You can therefore get a wide range of food in the restaurants, especially in the popular tourist sites, although a word of warning - eating out is quite expensive here!
-We ate plenty of fish, and pork dishes seemed to be common.
+There is plenty of fish, and pork dishes seemed to be common.
 Not forgetting that since it's a tropical country, the fresh fruit is delicious!

 Watch out for...